JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Although being around for years, they have been standardized and introduced in ES2015, and now they have been superseded in ES2017 by async functions.

-**Async functions** use the promises API as their building block, so understanding them is fundamental even if in newer code you’ll likely use async functions instead of promises.
+**Async functions** use the promises API as their building block, so understanding them is fundamental even if in newer code you'll likely use async functions instead of promises.

 #### How promises work, in brief